Knuthenlund: Today

 The current owner, Susanne Hovmand-Simonsen, fourth generation at Knuthenlund, took over Knuthenlund after her father in 2006 and also owns the adjacent estate Ørbygård.
 She has turned the estate into one of Denmark's largest organic farm.
 The estate has an area of 960 hectares.

 Food products

 Knuthenlund is especially known for its goat and sheep milk cheeses.
 Its dairy opened in 2009 and has received multiple awards at the World Cheese Awards, Nordic Cheese Competition and Premio Roma.
 It received an honorary diploma from the Danish Gastronomic Academy in 2009 and became a member of the Guilde de Fromager in 2011.
 The dairy also produces milk and yogurt.

-Knuthenlund also keeps traditional Danish breeds such as Danish Red cattle and Black and White Danish Landrace pigs.
+Knuthenlund also keeps traditional Danish livestock breeds such as Danish Red cattle and Black and White Danish Landrace pigs.
 The estate produces organic meat from free-ranging animals (beef, lamb and pork), saussures and charcuterie.

 A new flour mill opened on the estate in 2016.
 It produces flour from spelt and Öland wheat.

 A range of food products are as of 2016 sold through Irma stores.
 Customers also include Michelin-starred restaurants in Denmark, Belgium and the Netherlands.